This is a guide covering everything you need to know about gobos in photography.

 These objects can honestly be anything, as long as it has a purpose and adds value to the image.

 Common objects used in this category include, but are not limited to: fans, chains, and interesting fabrics (such as laces, veils, or mesh).

 You know when you’re just strolling about outside, and you notice interesting objects casting interesting shadows?

 It could be trees, buildings, branches, you name it.
 You can even sometimes see these at home if the sun is shining through your windows.

-Any objects or structures, both natural and man-made, that casts a shadow will be considered as a Gobo of this category.
+Any objects or structures, both natural and man-made, that cast a shadow will be considered a Gobo of this category.